manhofer/Line3D/README.txt

 If all these libraries are properly installed, compiling should be no problem!
-The version numbers above are only rough guesses with respect to what I am using myself (it might as well work with much older/newer versions as well).
+The version numbers above are only rough guesses with respect to what I am using myself (it might as well work with much older/newer versions).

 There are also two external components, which are integrated into the sourcecode for your convenience: